USPS Hiring Process (Here Are The Ins & Outs + FAQs)

 Applicants will be asked to take an online examination to determine their eligibility for the desired position.

-There are several different types of exams that correspond to different positions.
+Several different types of exams correspond to different positions.
 For example…

 • 474 – City Carrier, City Carrier Assistant, Casual City Carrier, Rural Carrier, Rural Carrier Associate, Assistant Rural Carrier